NajiElKotob/Lebanon/README.md

 ## Technologies

+### Security

+#### CERT (Cyber Incident Response Centre)
+"A National CERT represents a dedicated IT security team that helps a country to mitigate and prevent major incidents and helps to protect its valuable assets, and it is also a centralized coordination point for IT security issues within the country (Point of Contact) and a centralized and specialized handling of and response to IT incidents Expertise at hand to support and assist the users to quickly recover from security incidents.
+It is also dealing with legal issues and preserving evidence in the event of a lawsuit, and stimulating cooperation within the constituency on IT security (awareness building) and keeps track of developments in the security field."
+[TRA](http://www.tra.gov.lb/SubPage.aspx?pageid=3161)

 ### Internet
 Three Submarine cables connected to Lebanon; CADMOS, BERYTAR and IMEWE [Submarine Cable Map](https://www.submarinecablemap.com/#/country/lebanon)

 ### e-Health

 ### e-Voting

 ###### References
 * [تربية وطنية - المواطن والانتخابات - أنظمة الانتخاب](https://www.youtube.com/watch?v=EV92NsfshNM&list=PL_aiKCsGozdPipD6jIlJn1-Ju-5kZjbaW&index=5) - TL